solaranamnesis/randolph-kirkpatrick/nummulosphere/part-4-full-text-english.md

 After prolonged observation I have concluded that these great circular disks are mineralized skeletons of Foraminifera, indeed, there is no other theory possible.

-Further, I am convinced that they belong to the eleventh Family of Forams, viz., the Nummulitidae; and I can see no other place for them than in the genus Nummulites of Lamarck.* I have found not only coils, but even the so-called tubulated structure.
+Further, I am convinced that they belong to the eleventh Family of Forams, viz., the Nummulitidae; and I can see no other place for them than in the genus _Nummulites_ of Lamarck.* I have found not only coils, but even the so-called tubulated structure.
 The spiral structure, though on a huge scale, is precisely the same in pre-Eocene as in the well-known Eocene nummulites.

-*) Prof. Cushman rejects "Nummulites" in favour of Brugiére's "Camerina."
+*) Prof. Cushman rejects "_Nummulites_" in favour of Brugiére's "Camerina."
 The word nummulite, however, now belongs to common language, and is in every dictionary.

-A very strange fact in Nature is the predominance of Nummulites almost from the beginning of geological time up to the Eocene, and then their disappearance.
+A very strange fact in Nature is the predominance of _Nummulites_ almost from the beginning of geological time up to the Eocene, and then their disappearance.
 I have suggested that their extinction has been brought about by the coming into existence in Jurassic times* of a surface Foraminiferal Globigerinid fauna, the corpses of which have rained down and suffocated the nummulites.
 Possibly even the disappearance of the Ammonites may be in part due to the same cause.

 *) I have found definitely that the supposed Cambrian Globigerinas were not Foaminifera at all.